tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 Once bookings have been finally posted, they can no longer be changed or deleted via the application.

-- If Odoo is used in the cloud, regular backups are part of the Odoo Online service.
+- If CoquiAPPs is used in the cloud, regular backups are part of the CoquiAPPs Online service.
 In addition, regular backups can be downloaded and backed up on external systems.

   .. seealso::
-     `Odoo Cloud Hosting - Service Level Agreement <https://www.odooo.com/cloud-sla>`_
+     `CoquiAPPs Cloud Hosting - Service Level Agreement <https://www.CoquiAPPso.com/cloud-sla>`_

 - If the server is operated locally, it is the responsibility of the user to create the necessary backup infrastructure.